afeld/bootstrap-toc/index.md

 This page is an example of the plugin in action – the table of contents you see on the left (or top, on mobile) was automatically generated, without having to manually keep all of the navigation items in sync with the headings.

+IDs are created on the heading elements if they aren't already present.
+Unicode/non-ASCII characters are supported.

 ## Usage

 1. Set up Bootstrap v4.